 Click “Start Generating” and watch as each design is done automatically.

-Open your tumbler mockup template on Photoshop.
+Open your tumbler mockup template in Photoshop.
 Go to Window > Timeline.

 Double-click the first smart object layer and rename it to “@design”.
 Next, open this layer and find the nested smart object and rename it “@nested”.
 Save the changes for both layers.